brendanhasz/probflow/docs/example_lda.rst

-TODO: Alternatively, when you have a LOT of documents, it's inefficient to try and infer that huge Nd-by-Nt matrix of parameters, so you can use a neural net to estimate the topic distribution from the word distributions.
+TODO: Alternatively, when you have a LOT of documents, it's inefficient to try and infer that huge Nd-by-Nt matrix of parameters, so you can use a neural net to estimate the topic distribution from the word distributions (amortize).
 Its... kinda sorta like an autoencoder, where you're encoding documents into weighted mixtures of topics, and then decoding the word distributions from those topic distributions.